 How About A Faux Plant?

-If you want to decorate your wall without having to care for plants, then faux plants are your best bet.
+If you want to decorate your wall without having to care for plants or worry about making holes for swag hooks, then I think that faux plants are your best bet.

 The special thing about them is how instantly they improve the look of your interior.
-You’re able to purchase whatever style in whatever amount you like.
 They’re also perfect for people living in rentals, as they can be easily moved.

 A Flexible Trellis

 This is one of my favorite trellis designs.
 It’s made from interconnected hexagonal shapes.
-This adds a nice geometric touch to your interior while providing a platform for your plant to crawl on.
+I think that this adds a nice geometric touch to your interior while providing a structure for your hanging plant to crawl on.
 Devil’s ivy would work perfectly on such a structure.

 Use A Trellis As A Hanger

 For my last idea, I proudly present this beautiful masterpiece.
 If you look closely, you’ll find a square wire frame colored in white.
-This simple hack allows you to mount an amazing number of pots.
-Simply put, this is the ultimate solution for how to hang plants indoors.
+This simple hack allows you to mount an amazing number of hanging plants and a hanging planter without the need for swag hooks and ceiling joists.

 The frame here acts as both a mounting board and a trellis.
 Give it some time and the vining plants will cover the whole wall.

-How To Hang Plants From Ceiling Without Drilling
+How To Hang Plants From The Ceiling Without Drilling

-Some people live in rentals where they can’t drill in the ceiling to fix their plants.
-If this applies to you, there are simple hacks you can do to enjoy the eight benefits of houseplants.
+Some people live in rentals where they can’t use a drill bit or a swag hook to hang their plants.
+If this applies to you, I’ve compiled some simple hacks you can do to enjoy the eight benefits of houseplants.

 It’s important to know the weight limit of the method you choose, to avoid any mishaps.